Mosques and schools to reopen in Iran's low-risk areas

 “The schools in the white and low-risk areas will reopen from May 16 ...
 However, we will continue to review the situation,” he said.

-Writing by Parisa Hafezi; Editing by David Goodman
+Writing by Parisa Hafezi; additional reporting by Babak Dehghanpisheh; Editing by David Goodman